InfiniTimeOrg/InfiniTime/doc/contribute.md

 I **strongly discourage to create a PR containing modifications that haven't been tested**.
 If, for any reason, you cannot test your modifications but want to publish them anyway, **please mention it in the description**.
 This way, other contributors might be willing to test it and provide feedbacks about your code.

 Also, before submitting your PR, check the coding style of your code against the **coding conventions** detailed below.
 This project also provides [clang-format](../.clang-format) and [clang-tidy](../.clang-tidy) configuration files.
 You can use them to ensure correct formatting of your code.

+Do not forget to check the files you are going to commit and remove those who are not necessary (config files from your IDE, for example).
+Remove old comments, commented code,...

 Then, you can submit a pull-request for review.
 Try to **describe your pull request as much as possible**: what did you do in this branch, how does it work, how is it designed, are there any limitations,...
 This will help the contributors to understand and review your code easily.
 You can add pictures and video to the description so that contributors will have a quick overview of you work.